pedrodedios/Probabilistic-Deep-Learning-on-MNIST/README.md

 This project explores **uncertainty quantification in deep learning** coded in **PyTorch** and using the MNIST dataset as a controlled experimental setting.
+The goal of this notebook is to illustrate how lightweight Bayesian techniques can make neural networks **more trustworthy, interpretable, and production-ready**, especially in **risk-sensitive applications**.

 Instead of producing only a single prediction, the model is extended with **Monte-Carlo Dropout** to estimate: